Frugal Fitness- What (and what NOT) to Eat

 What to Eat:

-- Fruits (any kind), but no more than 2 servings per day (remember, they’re mostly sugar)
+- Fruits (unless you’re following a Keto Lifestyle), but no more than 2 servings per day (remember, they’re mostly sugar)

 - Meats- Pork, Beef, Chicken, Turkey, Wild Game, etc. (Mostly grilled, never Fried).